 Freelance Green Flags: 5 Signs You’ve Found a Good Client

-A significant part of freelance work is finding and maintaining clients.
-But it’s not enough to simply find clients – you want to find good clients.
+A significant part of freelance work is finding clients and maintaining relationships with them.
+But it’s not enough to simply add more names to your list – you want to find good clients who you actually want to continue working with!
 To get the best clients, it’s important to know what to look for.
-Keep reading to learn the five green flags that indicate you’ve found a good client.
+Keep reading to learn the five green flags that indicate you’ve found a good, reliable client.

 1. They Communicate Well